Medical Education Department

 Patient-Centered Education and Assessment of Clinical Skills

 Dr. Heather McCarthy serves as the medical director for patient-centered education.
 Clinical disorders and diseases are portrayed by a surrogate patient while training and assessment in physician-patient interactions are highlighted.
 The program utilizes community members to serve as surrogate patients in our training program.
-If you are interested in participating as a surrogate patient, please contact Donna Chase at (954) 262-1786 for an application or select from the Form link on the left pane.
+If you are interested in participating as a surrogate patient, please contact Carmen Hernandez at (954) 262-1686 for an application or click forms to complete the application online.

 The Medical Simulation Clinic resembles a hospital emergency room.
 We use robotic manikins and task trainers to teach various procedures and patient care to health care providers.
-Dr. Gary Hill can organize training for health professionals that duplicates the hospital setting where patient care is provided.
+We organize training for health professionals that duplicate the hospital settings where patient care is provided.
 If you are interested in receiving more information about our Medical Simulation Clinic or participating in a training program, please contact Marysel Sierra at (954) 262-1423.

-Data analysis provides data support for student matriculation and progression, curriculum, course evaluation, and clinical education evaluations.
+Data analysis provides data support for admissions, student matriculation and progression, curriculum, course evaluation, and clinical education evaluations.
 Academic support for grading is provided for several courses within the curriculum as well as monitoring of attendance.
 Data regarding outcomes on performance assessment are also available.
-The creation and maintenance of various databases within the college and providing up-to-date information on students and alumni is also provided.
+The creation and maintenance of various databases within the college and making available up-to-date information on students and alumni is also provided.

-This unit has been very active in the development of educational technology in the curriculum, especially with CurrMit (the curriculum management database), Blackboard (course management system), Tegrity, and Turning Point technology.
-Data analysis is heavily involved in medical simulation training for health professionals as well as the NSU Virtual Clinic and Art Observation in Second Life, which are emerging medical education technologies.
+This unit has been very active in the development of educational technology in the curriculum, especially in the use of a curriculum management database, student management system, and course management system, as well as Tegrity, and Turning Point technology.
+Data analysis is heavily involved in medical simulation training for health professionals as well as emerging medical education technologies such as the NSU Virtual Clinic and Art Observation in Second Life.
 Data analysis is also available to assist in using educational technology and providing research support for projects and grants.
 The director, Evelyn Walker, as well as Elizabeth Oviawe and Carmen Hernandez, are available to assist you with any questions by calling (954) 262-4390.

 Maintaining a cutting-edge educational program requires a continuous learning environment for administrators as well as faculty and staff members.
-Whether providing live or online instruction in educational methods, learning new technology tools, sharing knowledge about databases, or developing courses, Dr. Evelyn Schwalenberg, director of faculty development, is just a phone call away at (954) 262-1405.
+Whether providing live or online instruction in educational methods, learning new technology tools, sharing knowledge about databases, or developing courses, Dr. Arif M. Rana, director of faculty development, is just a phone call away at (954) 262-1449.
 You are welcome to participate in any of our grand rounds lunch-and-learn programs, which allow faculty members to present medical knowledge on various topics within their fields.
-Our innovative, interprofessional grand rounds program is also a favorite of Health Professions Division personnel as faculty members from various programs present aspects of diseases from the views of the different professions.
+Our innovative, interprofessional grand rounds program is also a favorite of Health Professions Division personnel present aspects of diseases from the views of the different professions.
 To view past programs, you can access the faculty development link from the NSU-COM homepage in Shark Link.
+Beginning in 2013, the Enhancing Teaching Activities (ETA) program was implemented.
+This program focuses primarily on enhancement of teaching skills so faculty are better prepared to keep pace with the changing learning environments and technology needed to educate the next generation of health professionals.

-available.
-Students, who wish to consider a career in academic medicine, can take an Academic Career elective as a fourth year student which provides hands-on training in education.
-To participate, please contact Dr. Marti Echols at 954-262-1496.
-Beginning in 2013, three new faculty development tracks will be offered to COM faculty free of charge.
-They include: Training as a Course Director, Faculty Health & Wellness, and Using Technology in Teaching.
-Dr. Evelyn Schwalenberg can assist you in participating.
+To enhance and develop skills of students and faculty, several programs are available.
+Students, who wish to consider a career in academic medicine, can take an Academic Rotation elective as a fourth year student which provides hands-on training in medical education.
 Finally, for healthcare professionals wishing to enhance teaching skills and share hands-on knowledge of their profession, a Masters Degree in Medical Education is available.
-The program is jointly sponsored by the College of Osteopathic Medicine and Fischler School of Education.
-To enroll in this graduate program, contact Dr. Marti Echols at email@example.com for assistance.
+Please contact Dr. Marti Echols at (954) 262-1496 or firstname.lastname@example.org to learn more about either of these programs.

 Curriculum Review, Assessment, and Development